-Many algorithms in today's sample tech have a mechanism for driving a greater proportion of traffic to a particular project.
-Sometimes that's driven by system related factors (like pace of field and conversion rates), or other times it's tied to manual intervention by a project manager.
+Many algorithms in today’s online survey sample tech have a mechanism for driving a more significant proportion of traffic to a particular project.
+Sometimes that’s driven by system-related factors (like the pace of field and conversion rates), or other times it’s tied to manual intervention by a project manager.

 Some providers don’t often send invitations to respondents for one survey.
 Instead, they send 1-2x/day email blasts to respondents, each email containing links to a list of surveys.
 Not all surveys on that list end up receiving equal respondent clicks, though.
 Where a survey is presented on that list dictates how many respondents click.
 If your survey needs to get more starts, the provider may put your survey in a better spot on that list in the email blasts.